 - Use the library resources to learn how to reference your work

-- See below for information about Curtin Remote Invigilation System (CRIS)
+- See below for information about Intelligent Remote Invigilation System (IRIS)

 Academic Integrity Program (AIP)